 Best small towns for retirees in America

-Some ways to narrow down the list include moving closer to grandkids or settling in a vacation spot that has generated family memories over the years.
+But if you don't want to leave behind friends and family for Portugal or Mexico, many areas in the U.S. still offer the possibility of a comfortable retirement.
 Folks who get the blues from high taxes and cold weather can find plenty of tax-friendly, warmer places to establish new roots.
 Those who want to stay active with outdoor recreation or playing golf have their pick of communities near manicured club courses and the great outdoors.

 Big cities have advantages, as do small towns with safe streets and quiet neighborhoods.
 Some of the best choices are idyllic suburbs—like Piermont, New York, and Shenandoah, Texas—just minutes away from the business bustle and cultural attractions of big cities.
 As always, Florida tends to dominate retirement hotspot lists with its year-round warm weather and pristine beaches.